Icinga/ansible-playbooks/doc/about.md

 ### Icinga2 Ansible role

-The purpose of Icinga2 role is to install Icinga2-Core Headless.
+The purpose of Icinga2 role is to install Icinga2-Core Headless alongside Nagios Plugins